 2. How is patient experience measured in healthcare quality assessments?

 Patient experience is typically measured using standardized validated survey tools.
-In the United Kingdom, the NHS Friends and Family Test and national patient surveys are widely used.
 In the United States, the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey is the standard tool for inpatient experience.
 These surveys capture dimensions including communication with staff, involvement in care decisions, dignity and respect, and overall rating of care.

 3. What is the difference between healthcare quality measurement and quality improvement?